AnoshkoAlexey/AnoshkoAlexey/README.md

-- 👋 Hi,
+Hi,</br>
-- 👀 I’m interested in different kinds of IT technologies that include:</br>
+I’m interested in different kinds of IT technologies that include:</br>
 AI/ML, C/C++, Python, Java, SQL, HTML/CSS/JavaScript, DevOps, Embeded Systems, Edge, 5G, ASM</br>
 this list can go on and on</br>
-- 🌱 I’m currently learning AI/ML with Azure and Google Cloud
+I’m currently learning AI/ML with Azure and Google Cloud</br>
-- 💞️ I’m looking to collaborate on any AI/ML projects
+I’m looking to collaborate on any AI/ML projects</br>
 ---------------------------------------------------------------------------------------------------
 <h1>My repositories:</h1><br>